 When I started working at Gardener's Supply in the 1990s, my Vermont backyard was pretty green—with grass.
 Today, there's just a tiny bit of the original lawn left.
 Most of the available space has given way to trees, shrubs, perennials, annuals and stonework.
 Watch a slideshow of my garden in Burlington, VT.

 In addition to my work at Gardener's Supply, I work in the gardening division at Church Hill Landscapes.
 In that role, I maintain dozens of gardens and learn a lot in the process.
 I believe that all gardening is good gardening.

 Support plants right from the start and throughout the growing season.
-Install Essex Adjustable Grow Throughs in spring, and as plants grow, slide the rings up to corral stems into place.
+Install Adjustable Grow Throughs in spring, and as plants grow, slide the rings up to corral stems into place.

 A beautiful perennial border is the result good plant choices, careful siting and something you don't usually see: flower supports.
 Even the best-planned perennial borders need a little infrastructure.
 And with the right supports, anyone can add get that "master gardener" look.
 The key tools are support grids, rings, metal linking stakes, bamboo stakes and poles.
 If you have a few of each kind on hand, you'll be ready for the season's challenges.